linode/docs/docs/guides/tools-reference/tools/use-nano-text-editor-commands/index.md

 ![new file in the terminal](new-file.png "A new file in the terminal with nano.")

-You can make changes to the file using the Nano eidtor.
+You can make changes to the file using the Nano editor.
 You may exit the file by pressing *Ctrl + X*.
 It prompts you to save the file and name it before you exit.

 {{< note >}}
 Nano only prompts you if actual changes were made to the file.
 If you didn't make any changes, you simply exit the editor and you get no prompts.